-Today, dear reader, I would like to invited you visit my cottage Maplebrook.
+Today, dear reader, I would like to invite you to visit my cottage Maplebrook.
 It is actually not a cottage but more like a bungalow.
 I just call it a cottage because Maplebrook Cottage sounds so much more romantic than Maplebrook Bungalow.
 I remember house hunting very well.
 And I doubt that my husband will ever forget it either.
 We looked at dozens of houses on the internet.

 “This one looks nice.
 We should go look at it.
 Its got two bedrooms.
 Do you like it?”
 My beloved would ask holding his phone over so I could see the picture.